KELVINBRIDGE · GLASGOW|

 Our pricing is straightforward.
 Once we ascertain what you are looking for, we will cost everything out for you.
 We always work to our customers’ agreed spending limit.
 In the majority of instances if you are set on a particular style of design we can usually achieve this by adjusting the type of precious metal and precious stones that we use.
 Whether our customers are spending a few hundred or a few thousand pounds, the amount of work that goes into each piece is very similar.
 The only variables are the materials that we use, hence why our items of jewellery can be priced differently.

-All our diamonds, unless stated, are bought direct from Antwerp, the world’s diamond capital.
+All of our diamonds, unless stated, are bought directly from the Worldwide Diamond Market.
 This means that you will get the best value diamond for your money that you possibly can.
-There are no middle men taking a commission as we get our gems direct from Antwerp specifically for you.
+There are no middle men taking a commission as we get our gems directly and specifically for you.
+We are Scotland’s leading jeweller currently offering Lab Grown diamonds as well as traditional mined diamonds to our customers.
+Read more about Lab Grown diamonds here.

 Yes.
 We guarantee that all our diamonds are 100% natural and conflict-free.